 And if you’re a foodie, check out my post on 12 Russian Foods You Must Try!

 7) Russia’s Metro System Is The Deepest Underground In The Entire World (Over 100 meters (300 feet))

 You can purchase a metro card and continue to reload it as often as necessary.
 This is a great way to get around if you are staying in or near the city center.
 As I mentioned before, the metro is very loud.
 If you’re sensitive to loud noise like I am, bring earplugs and don’t be afraid to wear them.
 Russians have seen stranger things in the metro.

 8) Ubers Are Cheap

 Since we stayed outside the city center, it was not close to a metro station so we relied heavily on Uber, which is very popular here and quite cheap (by American standards).
 For a 20-minute ride from our apartment into the city center, we typically spent on average $3 USD one-way.
-A ride to the dacha, which was located one hour outside the city, was $22 USD.
+A ride to a summer home located one hour outside the city, was $22 USD.
 I always think that a great way to get to know a city and their people is to take Uber and have conversations with the drivers (if you speak a mutual language), who usually don’t sugar coat their feelings on politics, city issues, and pride of their country.
-Luckily, Sasha speaks Russian so he was able to converse with them, which enabled me to get a rare peek into local beliefs and values as an outsider.

 9) There Is Virtually No Homeless In Russia